Lifetime Mortgage Age 47

 • Publishing of newspapers Erith

-Popular pensioner finance products are Lloyds Bank later life mortgages, Barclays Bank interest only mortgages for over 60s, Halifax over 60 mortgages, L&G mortgages for 60 plus pensioners and Nationwide BS interest only mortgages for over 60s.
+Popular pensioner finance products are Lloyds Bank later life mortgages, Barclays Bank interest-only mortgages for over-60s, Halifax over-60 mortgages, L&G mortgages for 60-plus pensioners, and Nationwide BS interest-only mortgages for over-60s.

-Tough to finance property titles can include properties with legal agreements such as Overage, Clawback, Option, Pre-emption, or any onerous Restrictive Covenant, ground rent where the lease or any deed varying the lease provides for a ground rent exceeding, or where the escalating provisions would result in the ground rent exceeding £250 per annum (or £1000 per annum where the property is in Greater London), some properties with sitting tenants or regulated tenancies, asbestos construction and Reema Hollow panel, Schindler and Hawksley SGS, Stent, Stonecrete, Stour, Tarran, Underdown, Unity and Butterley, Waller, Wates, Wessex, Winget and Woolaway.
+Tough-to-finance property titles can include properties with legal agreements such as Overage, Clawback, Option, Pre-emption, or any onerous Restrictive Covenant, ground rent where the lease or any deed varying the lease provides for a ground rent exceeding, or where the escalating provisions would result in the ground rent exceeding £250 per annum (or £1000 per annum where the property is in Greater London), some properties with sitting tenants or regulated tenancies, asbestos construction and Reema Hollow panel, Schindler and Hawksley SGS, Stent, Stonecrete, Stour, Tarran, Underdown, Unity and Butterley, Waller, Wates, Wessex, Winget and Woolaway.

 How much can I get?

-You can release 65% of your property’s value.
-As an example, if your home is worth £350,000 you can borrow £210,000.
+You can release 64.22% of your property’s value.
+For example, if your home is worth £350,000, you can borrow £210,000.

 • Liverpool Victoria LV Equity Release Schemes